Tube18 NW 3rd Ave Portland, OR 97209

 |Sunday||$2 Tall Boys, $3 wells & food menu 7pm-10pm|

-15 (fifteen), Alexis, Ash Street Saloon, Boiler Room, Cabaret Lounge, Captain Ankeny's Well, Casey's, Casey's Nightclub & Lounge, Couture Ultra Lounge, Cuda Beach Club, Dan & Louis's Shucking Room, Dante's, Darcelle XV, Davis Street Tavern, Dirty, Dixie Tavern, East Chinatown Lounge, Embers, Fifteen, Fox and Hounds, Gilt Club, Graeter Art Gallery, Ground Kontrol, Hobo's, Kells Irish, Kincaid's Fish Chop and Steak House, Magic Gardens, Mucho Grande, Old Town Pizza, Pints, Pizza Vita PDX, Portland City Grill, Portland Prime, Qube, Republic, Rose, Rose Bar, Roseland, Shanghai Tunnel, Silverado, Spyce, Star Theater, Ted's Room, The Barrel Room, Rockin' Show Bar, The Crown Room, The Original, Thirsty Lion Pub, Tiger Bar, Valentine's, Whiskey Bar & Lounge, XV, Yes and No
+15 (fifteen), Alexis, Ash Street Saloon, Berbati's, Boiler Room, C.C.
+Slaughter's, Casey's Nightclub & Lounge, Couture Ultra Lounge, Cuda Beach Club, Dan & Louis's Shucking Room, Dante's, Darcelle XV, Davis Street Tavern, Dirty, Dixie Tavern, East Chinatown Lounge, Embers, Fifteen, Fox and Hounds, Graeter Art Gallery, Ground Kontrol, Hobo's, Jones, Kells Irish, Kincaid's Fish Chop and Steak House, Kit Kat Club, Magic Gardens, Mucho Grande, Old Town Pizza, Pints, Pizza Vita PDX, Portland City Grill, Portland Prime, Qube, Republic, Rose, Rose Bar, Roseland, Shanghai Tunnel, Silverado, Sky Club, Spyce, Star Theater, Ted's Room, The Barrel Room, Rockin' Show Bar, The Crown Room, The Original, Thirsty Lion Pub, Valentine's, Whiskey Bar & Lounge, XV

 I have been to this place numerous times and I was usually not disappointed.
 The size of this venue makes the music and dancing very intense, since you're literally surrounded by speakers that are blasting right in your face.
 However, I think some of the bartenders do not even deserve to work there.
 Yesterday, I came up to the bar and tried to order 2 waters (!) and a beer for a friend.
 I stood there with a 20 dollar bill in my hand so the bartender could see that he didn't even have to deal with a debit card.
 He on the other hand, used his excellent judgement and decided to serve a group of people that clearly stood behind me in the line.
 I first ignored this fact, since it can happen from time to time.
 I did not get upset until the moment when he served 2 other groups and individuals that again clearly got in line way after I got there.
 Since I was not in the greatest mood last night, I got pissed off, yelled at the bartender, telling him what I wanted without waiting for his attention.
 I guess he must have been really important, because he just FLIPPED ME OFF and decided to continue his excellent work.
 Dear bartender: You are an individual probably working minimum wage that has minimal education.
 I bet that you have the vocabulary of an Amazonian hunter and I hope you absolutely hate your job.
 But here's one reminder: your ONLY job is to serve the customers in the order as they arrive.
 You are not there to entertain, make people happy, or even have a conversation with them.
 You are simply a tool that opens people's beer cans and hopes to get 1 dollar tips out of it.
 Therefore, if I was your owner, I would strongly recommend you to not to flip off your customers next time, because they are the only reason why the club that you work at still exists.
 There are plenty, and I really mean plenty, of people that would be very happy to take your job for even less money.
 You are in no way special and therefore do not deserve to be treated in such way.
 I think you were lucky that I was not a crazy dude on steroids, because if I was I'm sure that the anger that got hold of me would have made me to give you a severe blunt force trauma with a single punch.
 Europeans have a tendency to do that when they get disrespected like that.
 I'm sure you can talk to your manager so he can explain the basic rules of this business to you- the customer is always a priority, they are always right, and you help them and serve them with a smile on your face regardless of how much you dislike them.
 There should be no prioritizing of certain customers, since you never know who might order what- a single person could be ordering drinks for 4 of his buddies while a group of people might be asking for paper towels.
 I would highly recommend avoiding the bar while this person is working there.
 He looks like he's had AIDS or leukemia in the past; dark, balding hair, hitler-like comb-over, and I believe tattoos and glasses.
 Otherwise it would be a cool venue to go to.
 Cheers!